CharlGottschalk/approvejs/README.md

 Personally, I use [Vue.js](http://vuejs.org/guide/events.html) and use bindings to handle when validation occurs and display any errors.

-If you like to be in control, or have a little OCD like me, ApproveJs is for you.
+If you like to be in control or have a little OCD like me, ApproveJs is for you.

 You can also easily [extend](https://github.com/CharlGottschalk/approvejs/wiki/Adding-Your-Own-Tests) ApproveJs with your own tests.